Search Courses: 71 records shown

 For additional USDA-FS information, contact the USDA-FS National Aviation Training Program Manager.

-A-450 Small UAS Basic Remote Pilot
+A-450 Small UAS Basic Remote Pilot Course

 This is the fundamental small UAS course for individuals wanting to become qualified to operate small UAS for the Department of the Interior (DOI)/US Department of Agriculture's Forest Service (USDA-FS).
 A-450 will utilize small UAS aircraft (less than 55lbs) to provide the basic academic and flight training necessary to conduct missions as Remote Pilot-in-Command (RPIC) for DOI/FS.